Are motorhomes easy to drive?

 No. Due to COVID-19 we are no longer doing handovers.
-We will walk round the vehicle and do a damage check with you, and can answer any questions you may have.
+We will walk around the vehicle and do a damage check with you and can answer any questions you may have.

 How long should I allow for the handover when I come to collect the motorhome?

 Please allow 20-30 minutes from doing your paperwork to completing the damage check.
 Please also allow half an hour when you return.

 We are flexible about collection days.
 It’s your holiday so we’ll work with you.
 Please let us know when you wish to go, as long as it fits in with other hires, you should be able to collect your motorhome at a time that suits you.
 LandCruise is open most bank holidays.
 Standard collection times are 14:00 for two-week hires and 15:00 for one-week hires.
 All motorhomes need to be back by 10:00 so that we can clean, service and repair the motorhome as necessary before the next hire goes out that afternoon.

 When do I have to return the motorhome?